Mikhail Preobrazhensky: Biography

-He studied at the architectural department of the Moscow School of Painting, Sculpture and Architecture from 1870–1874.
+He studied at the architectural department of the Moscow School of Painting, Sculpture and Architecture from 1870 to 1874.
 He graduated in 1875 and was awarded a small silver medal for the draft public library.

 Studied at the Faculty of Architecture at the Imperial Academy of Arts (1875–1879).
 Pupil of Professor A.I.
 Rezanov and Academician David Grimm (founder of the “Russian style” in architecture).
 Awarded a large silver medal Academy of Arts (1876) for the project of the mausoleum, a small gold medal (1877) for the program "Station in the Metropolitan Park", a large gold medal (1879) for the project "Barracks for 1000 soldiers."
 He graduated from the Imperial Academy of Arts (1879) with the title of first-class artist and the gold medal "For a very good knowledge of architecture."

-Foreign pensioner of the Imperial Academy of Arts (from 1882–1888) in Italy (Venice, Florence and Rome), in Paris, in Munich and Vienna.
+Foreign pensioner of the Imperial Academy of Arts (from 1882 to 1888) in Italy (Venice, Florence and Rome), in Paris, in Munich and Vienna.
 He was elected academician of architecture of the Imperial Academy of Arts (1887).

-In 1888 he was appointed associate professor of the Academy and returned to Russia to study the monuments of ancient Russian art and architecture.
+In 1888 he was appointed associate professor of the academy and returned to Russia to study the monuments of ancient Russian art and architecture.
 The result of the research is the scientific work “Monuments of ancient Russian architecture within the Kaluga province”.
 The publication was awarded a large silver medal of the Imperial Russian Archaeological Society.